How to Buy Best Poinsettias | Poinsettia Buying Guide

 Shutterstock/Zhuravlev Andrey

-Last but not least, look for any signs of insects and diseases both on and undersides of leaves and buds.
-If you spot them, do not buy that plant as they spread at a rapid pace and may infect the entire plant before you can realize.
+Last but not least, look for any signs of insects and diseases both on the undersides of leaves and buds.
+If you spot them, do not buy that plant, as they spread at a rapid pace and may infect the entire plant before you can realize it.

 • Avoid buying poinsettias with soft and mushy leaves as it might be due to overwatering and negligence.

-• Make the plant accustomed to its new location by gradually exposing it to bright, indirect light before putting it in more sun.
+• To help the plant become accustomed to its new location, gradually expose it to bright, indirect light before placing it in more sun.

 • After buying the plant, cover it with a plastic bag or paper wrap while transporting it home from the garden shop.
-This will keep it protected, minimizing the ill effects of temperature difference shock.
+This will keep it protected and minimize the ill effects of temperature difference shock.

-Have a look at the 4 tips to grow succulent most effectively here
+Have a look at the 4 tips to grow succulents most effectively here

-And, that’s it!
+And that’s it!
 If you believe the article is informative, please don’t mind sharing it.
-It helps us!
+It helps us grow!

 Recent Posts